DerickEddington/sem_safe/README.md

   - Debian 12
   - NixOS 24.05
   - Ubuntu 23.10
+- Mac
+  - 10.13 High Sierra
+  - 12 Monterey
 - Solaris
   - OpenIndiana 2023.10

-All glibc- or musl-based Linux OSs should already work.
+All glibc- or musl-based Linux OSs, and all macOS and Mac OS X versions, should already work.
 It might already work on further POSIX OSs.
 If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation and/or linking.

 ### macOS Partially Unsupportable

-Unfortunately, macOS (and Mac OS X) does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for that aspect of this crate to work on macOS.
+Unfortunately, macOS (and Mac OS X) does not provide the unnamed semaphores API nor the `sem_getvalue` function (in violation of modern POSIX versions requiring these), and so it's not possible for those aspects of this crate to work on macOS.
 However, this crate's support for the named semaphores does work on macOS because it does provide that.
 This crate provides a helper to create *anonymous* "named" semaphores that are mostly like unnamed private semaphores, and this crate provides an abstraction for use across all OSs that uses the anonymous or unnamed semaphores depending on the OS's support, for use-cases of non-named private semaphores that need a workaround on macOS.